microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/9-using-a-default-journal-file.md

 call to `find_default_journal_file` if its original value was a `None`.
 The `.or_else` method does the opposite of the `map` method: it only calls the function it holds if the variant is a `None`.

-If neither the user informed a target journal file our `find_default_journal_file` could find a suitable file, we will cause our program to panick, since it is impossible for it to do anything without a journal file.
+If neither the user informed a target journal file or `find_default_journal_file` could find a suitable file, we will cause our program to panic, since it's impossible for it to do anything without a journal file.